AbnerIO/C/PIA/README.md

 functionality: 2( it works for what it should, but maybe it could have more validations)

-organization: 3 ( I consider my code to be clear and self-descriptive)
+organization: 3 ( I consider my code is clear and self-descriptive)

 storage, console, etc: 2 ( I consider that it has a good presentation in the console, that the files are saved correctly and I use the time library to at least use pointers and structures.)